miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

     [4] https://www.reddit.com/r/learnpython/comments/ug50do/what_does_oop_mean/
     [5] https://opendsa-server.cs.vt.edu/ODSA/Books/Everything/html/IntroOO.html

+**Me**: Tell me about the 2 great tech pragmatists of our time.

-Certainly!
+**Perplexity**: Certainly!
 Here are a couple of influential figures in the software development world known for their pragmatic approaches:

 ## Martin Fowler